 Finance is the art and science of the management of assets, especially money, and the raising of money through the issuance and sale of debt and/or equity.
-The finance curriculum is designed to provide students with knowledge of the major concepts and practices of financial management, while at the same time helping them to develop their analytical, decision making, and communication abilities.
+The finance curriculum is designed to provide students with the knowledge of the major concepts and practices of financial management, while at the same time helping them to develop their analytical, decision making, and communication abilities.
 The globalization of business activities and availability of capital from sources around the world and the role it plays are incorporated into the Finance curriculum.

 The influence and the responsibilities of financial executives have expanded dramatically in recent years.
 Financial officers are involved in the most profound decisions affecting the strategy of business operations.
 They are concerned not only with pricing of products, but with the initial decisions to produce them.
 Most aspects of business affairs ultimately reduce to dollar terms, and the financial officers' intimate knowledge of the intricacies of financial operations places them in a vital role in corporate management.
 Financial careers involve corporate financial management, personal financial planning, investment management and research, and risk management.

-Investment management and research spans a large number of capital market functions, including trading securities, researching debt and equity issues, managing investment portfolios, assisting with mergers and acquisitions, and structuring new security issues.
+Investment management and research spans a large number of capital market functions, including trading securities, researching debt equity issues, managing investment portfolios, assisting with mergers and acquisitions, and structuring new security issues.
 Risk managers use a wide variety of financial instruments, including financial derivatives, to limit the firm's exposure to adverse economic events like interest rate changes, foreign exchange fluctuations, and commodity price swings.

-- Finance minor
+- Finance Minor